rominirani/awesome-gemini-for-google-cloud/README.md

 > A curated list of resources about all things [Gemini for Google Cloud](https://cloud.google.com/products/gemini).
 Feel free to send Pull Requests!

+> Gemini for Google Cloud was formerly known as Duet AI.
+At Google Cloud NEXT 2024, Duet AI got rebranded to Gemini.
+You will find links to articles/video prior to this date as still refering to Duet AI in the resources below.

 *Inspired by the [awesome](https://github.com/sindresorhus/awesome) list project and [awesome Cloud Run](https://github.com/steren/awesome-cloud-run) list project.*

 *Legend*: 📙: doc, 📰: article, 📦: sample, 🎬: video, 🖼️: slides, ✏️: interactive tutorial, :headphones: : audio, 🛠️: tool